DeepARSDK/vonage-web-js/README.md

 	- Click "Create" and on the next screen select Connect
 	- Now in your session playground screen select "Publish stream" and "Continue" in the next dialog (you don't need to set any options)
 7) In app.js, enter apiKey, sessionId and token
 8) Start the development server by running `python server.py` and go to `http://localhost:8888`

+## Changing tabs
+**Changing tabs will pause** your video stream, because of the underlying usage of a canvas which pauses rendering whenever a tab is changed.
+If you need continuous video streaming we recommend using a **seperate browser window**, as there is no current workaround for this issue.
+You can read more in the documentation of the [window.requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) function.